How To Make Money On eBay: Get Started In 40 min (+ expert advice)

 - Find your niche and own it

 Tip 1.
-Use excellent pictures (and many of them)
+Use really good pictures (and a lot of them)

 Like establishing a good relationship, first impressions are crucial.

-That’s why you need to make sure your photos are great.
-Photos will be the first thing people look at when they click on your product listing.
+Thats why you need to make sure your photos are great.
+Photos are going to be the very first thing people look at when they click on your product listing.
 So make sure they look as good as possible.

 When taking photos of your product, make sure you keep these two things in mind:

-The photos don’t have to be perfect, but they should accurately reflect the quality of the item.
+The photos dont have to be perfect, but should accurately reflect the quality of the item.

 PRO TIP: You can build your own lightbox for cheap to really make your photos look professional.

-However, you can leverage third-party tools to help if you want to add more.
+However, if you want to add more, you can leverage third-party tools to help.

 Tip 2.
 Write mouthwatering product descriptions